What Happens If I Don't Meet My Minimum Requirements?

 - Earn a total of at least 36 units over the most recent three quarters

-If you do not meet these minimum requirements, you may be placed on an academic progress status: this may be academic probation, provisional registration, or academic suspension depending on your circumstances.
+If you do not meet these minimum requirements, you may be placed on an academic progress status: this may be academic notice, academic probation, or academic suspension depending on your circumstances.
 (Each of these statuses is explained in greater detail below.)
 We understand that this may happen for a number of reasons, including health or medical circumstances, adjusting to a new environment and a new level of academic rigor, or navigating difficult personal or familial issues.

 Students who receive an academic progress status will have an enrollment hold placed on their account.
 To remove the hold, you will be required to meet with an Academic Advisor (normally your UAD or UAD for Student-Athletes) to discuss your academic plans, the challenges you have faced, and the changes you may want to make to ensure your future academic success.
 If you can meet the conditions for satisfactory academic progress, your status will end and you will return to good academic standing.